scrabbletank/farhome-rules/monstroustreasure.md

 #### War +1
 *Magic Weapon +1*

 While attuned to War you gain an aura of battle.
-You and all creatures of your choosing within 2 tiles are immune to fear and charm effects from mundane sources or spells of 3rd level and below.
+You and all creatures of your choosing within 2 tiles are immune to fear, charm, and sleep effects from mundane sources or spells of 3rd level and below.

 #### War +2
 *Magic Weapon +2*

 While attuned to War you gain an aura of battle.
-You and all creatures of your choosing within 5 tiles are immune to fear and charm effects from mundane sources or spells of 6th level and below.
+You and all creatures of your choosing within 5 tiles are immune to fear, charm, and sleep effects from mundane sources or spells of 6th level and below.
 Once per day you may cast _Spirit Warriors_ at 5th level.
 You may target up to 5 corpses with the spell automatically succeeding.

 #### War +3
 *Magic Weapon +3*

 While attuned to War you gain an aura of battle.
-You and all creatures of your choosing within 10 tiles are immune to fear and charm effects from mundane sources or spells of 9th level and below.
+You and all creatures of your choosing within 10 tiles are immune to fear, charm, and sleep effects from mundane sources or spells of 9th level and below.
 You may spend a healing surge to empower the sword and your allies until the start of your next turn.
 While empowered you have Combat Advantage and deal an extra wound die in death damage with your attacks.

 Once per day you may cast _Spirit Warriors_ at 5th level.
 You may target up to 10 corpses with the spell automatically succeeding.